Top of the page

 The genetics of skin cancer is an extremely broad topic.
 There are more than 100 types of tumors that are clinically apparent on the skin; many of these are known to have familial components, either in isolation or as part of a syndrome with other features.
 This is, in part, because the skin itself is a complex organ made up of multiple cell types.
 Furthermore, many of these cell types can undergo malignant transformation at various points in their differentiation, leading to tumors with distinct histology and dramatically different biological behaviors, such as squamous cell carcinoma (SCC) and basal cell cancer (BCC).
 These have been called nonmelanoma skin cancers or keratinocyte cancers.

 Figure 1 is a simple diagram of normal skin structure.
 It also indicates the major cell types that are normally found in each compartment.
-Broadly speaking, there are two large compartments—the avascular epidermis and the vascular dermis—with many cell types distributed in a largely acellular matrix.
+Broadly speaking, there are two large compartments—the avascular epidermis and the vascular dermis—with many cell types distributed in a connective tissue matrix, largely created by fibroblasts.

 Figure 1.
 Schematic representation of normal skin.
 The relatively avascular epidermis houses basal cell keratinocytes and squamous epithelial keratinocytes, the source cells for BCC and SCC, respectively.
 Melanocytes are also present in normal skin and serve as the source cell for melanoma.
 The separation between epidermis and dermis occurs at the basement membrane zone, located just inferior to the basal cell keratinocytes.